The complete Pick property for pairs of kernels and Shimorin's factorization: Sufficient Conditions for the CP property

 \subsection{Shimorin Certificates and the CP property for pairs}

 Next, we will briefly investigate how the CP property for $(k, \ell)$ places restrictions on the linear independence of kernel functions before turning to generalizing Theorem~\ref{mainShim} to pairs $(k,\ell)$ that have a Shimorin certificate.
+We again assume that all pairs $(k, \ell) $ consist of kernels that are non-vanishing along the diagonal.

 In the case of a single CP kernel $k$ on a set $X,$ it is known (see \cite[Lemma~7.5]{Pickbook}) that if $k_z, k_w$ are linearly independent for every choice of distinct points $z,w\in X$ then the same must hold for any finite collection $\{k_{z_1}, \dots, k_{z_n}\},$ where $z_1, \dots, z_n\in X$ are $n$ distinct points.
 Moving to the two-kernel setting, Remark~\ref{anykernel} tells us that, even if, for each $n$ and distinct point $z_1,\dots,z_n\in X$ the collection $\{\ell_{z_1}, \dots, \ell_{z_n}\}$ is linearly independent, we cannot draw any conclusions concerning $k_{z_1}, \dots, k_{z_n}$ without further knowledge of $(k, \ell)$.
 But what if $z_1,\dots,z_n\in X$ are distinct, but $\{\ell_{z_1}, \dots, \ell_{z_n}\}$ is linearly dependent? \begin{lemma} Assume $(k, \ell)$ is a CP pair on $X$ and $n\ge 2.$ Further, assume $z_1, \dots, z_n$ are distinct points in $X,$ the vectors $\ell_{z_1}, \dots, \ell_{z_{n-1}}$ are linearly independent and there exist scalars $c_1, \dots c_{n-1}\in\mathbb{C}$ such that